-Ex: Peter’s a great guy, but he sometimes has a tendency to exaggerate.
+Ex: Peter’s a great guy, but he sometimes loses his temper and makes snap decisions.

 Ex: I like him because he always speaks his mind.

-Ex: Susan always goes to the cinema alone.
-She enjoys her own company.
+Ex: Susan always goes to the cinema alone because she enjoys her own company.

-Be fiery-tempered – a person who is easily annoyed and moody.
+Meaning: a person who easily gets annoyed and moody.

-Ex: He stopped going for basketball as his coach was fiery-tempered.
+Ex: He stopped going for basketball because his coach was too fiery-tempered.

 Ex: His jokes are so funny.
 He’s got a great sense of humour.

-Ex: Pierre was chosen to make a speech.
-He has a way with words.
+Ex: Pierre was chosen to make a speech because everyone knew that he has a way with words.

-Ex: Whatever toy I buy to our daughter she easily gets bored with it.
+Ex: Whatever toy I buy for our daughter she easily gets so bored with it.

 Ex: He became a boss because he has a strong personality.

-Ex: Gregory has an outgoing personality and he enjoys meeting new people.
+Ex: I presume Gregory has an outgoing personality because he enjoys meeting new people.

-Ex: He had a burning ambition to become a professional athlete.
+Ex: Brian had a burning ambition of becoming a professional athlete when he gets older

-Ex: Sometimes you need to be a risk-taker if you want to make progress at work.
+Ex: Sometimes you need to be a risk-taker, especially if you want to make progress at work.